 - THE RHODE SHOW INTERN – The Rhode Show looks for hard-working interns for the innovative morning show on WPRI 12.
 You must be interested in new trends, local happenings, entertainment, lifestyle, cooking, technology, and FUN.
 You’ll assist in segment planning and shoots, greeting guests, prop setup, and adding web content.
 As an intern, you’ll also have opportunities to assist at promotional events.

 - WPRI MEDIA SALES & MARKETING INTERN – WPRI Media is the stations’ market leading group of dedicated local advertising and marketing professionals that work to help local businesses and organizations achieve the most cutting-edge, value-oriented, and effective solutions and strategies.
 Work alongside and learn from the most experienced and passionate group of local marketing solutions experts.

 Candidates for internships are responsible for selecting the department in which they’d like to intern.
 Please include your first and second choices in your cover letter.

-To apply, please go here and complete the application as well as include cover letters, resumes, and academic credit letters to:
+To apply, please go here and complete the application as well as include cover letters, resumes, and academic credit letters:

 *Please note that your application will not be considered complete until we receive all of the required materials.

-*If you are being considered for an internship, you will hear from us to schedule an interview either by phone or in person.
-Please be advised that because of the highly competitive process, it is not possible for us to offer internships to every student, but we do our best to place students and may keep your application on file for future semesters.
+*If you are being considered for an internship, you will hear from us to schedule an interview either by phone or email.
+Please be advised that because of the highly competitive process, it is not possible for us to offer internships to every student, but we do our best to place qualified students and may keep your application on file for future semesters.